-Stakeholders have been regularly consulted and involved in the SNS JU's programmatic and strategic activities.
+Stakeholders have been regularly consulted and involved in the SNS JU's programmatic and strategic activities, effectively acting as a de facto Stakeholders Group over recent years.

 A number of organisations have engaged with the SNS JU in this context including NetworldEurope, the Alliance for Internet of Things Innovation (AIOTI), the Networked European software and services initiative (NESSI), the Public Safety Communications Europe Forum (PSCE), the 5G Automotive Association (5GAA), the 5G Alliance for Connected Industries and Automation (5G-ACIA), the European Telecommunication Standards Institute (ETSI), the European Cybersecurity Organisation (ECSO), the Association for European Nano Electronics Activities (AENEAS) and Photonics 21.